kivy/kivy/doc/sources/guide/quickstart.rst

 A window should open, showing a sole button (with the label 'Hello World') that covers the entire window's area.
 That's all there is to it.

-So what did that code do ?
+So what does that code do?

- 1. First, we import the :class:`~kivy.app.App` class, to be able to extend it.
+ #.
+First, we import the :class:`~kivy.app.App` class, to be able to
+    subclass it.
-    By extending this class, your own class gains several features that we already developed for you to make sure it will be recognized by Kivy.
+    By subclassing this class, your own class gains several features that we already developed for you to make sure it will be recognized by Kivy.
- 2. Next, we import the :class:`~kivy.uix.button.Button` class, to be able to create an instance of a button with a custom label.
+ #.
+Next, we import the :class:`~kivy.uix.button.Button` class, to be able to
+    create an instance of a button with a custom label.
- 2. Then, we create our application, based on the App class.
+ #.
+Then, we create our application class, based on the App class.
     We extend the :meth:`~kivy.app.App.build` function to be able to return an instance of :class:`~kivy.uix.button.Button`.
-This instance will be used as the root of the widget tree.
+This instance will be used as the root of the widget tree (because we returned it).
- 3. Finally, we call :meth:`~kivy.app.App.run` on our application instance to launch the Kivy process with our application inside.
+ #.
+Finally, we call :meth:`~kivy.app.App.run` on our application instance to
+    launch the Kivy process with our application inside.